 As a general rule, you should allow enough time for out-of-town guests to make travel arrangements and arrive in time for the service.
 Area guests will normally be able to accommodate a shorter time frame.
 However, some religions and customs require a body be buried within 24 hours, which may be the determining factor in scheduling a funeral.
 Erlewein Mortuary & Crematory will coordinate your planning and work with your family to ensure that everyone is included with ample time for traveling.

 • Where can a funeral, memorial service, or visitation be held?

-A funeral, memorial service, or visitation can be held at one of Erlewein Mortuary two locations or in a church.
+A funeral, memorial service, or visitation can be held at Erlewein Mortuary & Crematory, in a church, or a public event space.
 Some of the many other options include holding a graveside service at the cemetery or a service at a family residence.
 If cremation is used, keep in mind that EPA regulations restrict where cremated remains can be scattered.
 No matter where you decide to have the funeral, we will assist you in planning the entire service from beginning to end.

 • Does a minister have to conduct a funeral or memorial service?